antocuni/antocuni.github.io/blog/posts/2025/09-tracing-jit-real-world-python/index.md

      elsewhere in the program, making it much harder to reason about performance locally.

-The end result is that modifying a single line of code can significantly impact seemingly unrelated code.
+The end result is that modifying a line of code can significantly impact seemingly unrelated code.
 This effect becomes more pronounced as the JIT becomes more sophisticated.